njcalderone/app_django_boilerplate/README.md

 Clone your `keycloak_<your_app_name>`  from the fork you created earlier copy the git link for your `keycloak_<your_app_name>`

 ![Alt text](./.readmefiles/clone.png)

-then open VS Code and click "clone git repository"
+Then open VS Code and click "clone git repository"

 ![Alt text](./.readmefiles/clone1.png)

-then paste the git link into the clone from url bar and click enter
+Then paste the git link into the clone from url bar and click enter

 ![Alt text](./.readmefiles/clone2.png)

-next create and select a parent folder for all of your applications.
+Next create and select a parent folder for all of your applications.
 I created a folder called  "Visual_Studio_Code_Projects" in my home directory.
-Make sure you select this folder as the location you want to clone your keycloak application to
+Make sure you select this folder as the location you want to clone your keycloak application to.

 ![Alt text](./.readmefiles/clone3.png)
 click enter  and select open
 </details>